hove-io/navitia/source/readme.md

 ### ed
 Collection of public transport data import tools

-This module contains tool to read GTFS, Fusio (format used by CanalTP, derived from GTFS), Osm, ...
+This module contains tool to read GTFS, Fusio (format used by Hove, derived from GTFS), Osm, ...

 It also contains ed2nav, the tool to build all those data together for Kraken